 In natural environments, worms fend for themselves without help.
 But on a worm farm, certain factors may make them less independent.
 An example of such a factor is the limited space of the worm bin.
 It makes it impossible for them to just migrate to another location when their burrows become uncomfortable.

 Worms need more than food to survive in the worm bin.
 You have to ensure PH levels, soil moisture, temperature, and other factors are favorable for survival.

 Compost can get heated during biodegradation.
 Therefore, you need to regulate the temperature of the worm bin often.
 A temperature above 95 degrees Fahrenheit will boil the worms to death, and at below freezing point, they will die.

 Adding the wrong foods will put your worms in danger.
 Citrus fruit, papaya, tomatoes, pineapples are acidic, and they do not have a chance of long-term survival in an acidic environment.
 A sign of unbalanced PH levels is a rotten smell, and the worm bin should have an earthy smell.
 You can correct an imbalanced PH by adding neutrals like paper or eggshells.
 Furthermore, a balanced PH level helps keep your compost bin healthy and free from fruit fly larvae.

-Worms should not be overfed or underfed.
+As a general rule, worms should not be overfed or underfed.
 A worm will eat twice its body weight daily.
 Having less food will stunt its growth and performance.
-On the other hand, too much food can cause excessive fermentation and protein poisoning as the food will rot.
+On the other hand, too much food scraps can cause excessive fermentation and protein poisoning as the food will rot.
 The wrong foods can also be an open invitation to pests like earwigs, rodents, fruit flies, and centipedes.

 Worms thrive in soil with water in it, but too much water slows down their oxygen intake.
 This forces them to come up for air.
 On the surface, worms become disoriented and have difficulty finding their way back into the soil.
 This endangers their life in many ways.

 The soil in a worm bin can not be fresh forever; after a while, it is full of worm casting, plant food, and microorganisms.
 Changing the soil can help to make sure that harmful microbes do not overpopulate the bin.